 IE109.
 Department of Treasury A reclassifies the portfolio of bonds out of the amortized cost measurement category and into the fair value through surplus or deficit measurement category.
 At the reclassification date, the portfolio of bonds is measured at fair value.
-Any gain or loss arising from a difference between the previous amortized cost amount of the portfolio of bonds is recognized in surplus or deficit on reclassification.
+Any gain or loss arising from a difference between the previous amortized cost amount of the portfolio of bonds and the fair value of the portfolio of bonds is recognized in surplus or deficit on reclassification.

-Debit Credit Bonds (Fair Value Through Surplus or Deficit assets) CU490,000 Bonds (gross carrying amount of the amortized cost assets) CU500,000 Loss allowance CU6,000 Reclassification loss (surplus or deficit) CU4,000 (To recognize the reclassification of bonds from amortized cost to fair value through surplus or deficit and to derecognize the loss allowance.)
+Debit Credit Bonds (Fair Value Through Surplus or Deficit assets) CU490,000 Bonds (gross carrying amount of the amortized cost assets) CU500,000 Loss allowance CU6,000 Reclassification loss (surplus or deficit) (To recognize the reclassification of bonds from amortized cost to fair value through surplus or deficit and to derecognize the loss allowance.)